+'''

 armclang -O3 -mcpu=native -o binary source.c

+'''

-The -mcpu option supports a range of Armv8-A-based SoCs, including ThunderX2, Neoverse N1, and A64FX.
+The -mcpu option supports a range of Armv8-A-based Systems-on-Chips (SoCs), including: ThunderX2, Neoverse N1, Neoverse N2, Neoverse V1, and A64FX.
 When -mcpu is not specified, by default, -mcpu=generic is set, which generates portable output suitable for any Armv8-A-based target.